What is a noun?

 First known use

-It was first used in 14th Century.
+It was first used in the 14th Century.

 History and etymology

-Middle English nowne, from Anglo French nom, noun mane, noun, from Latin nomen.
+Middle English nowne, from Anglo-French nom, noun mane, noun, from Latin nomen.

 Common examples of noun